desylvia/speaker_recognition/README.md

 6) Train and test 5 segments data alternately (k-fold cross validation method) using Gaussian Mixture Model and Vector Quantization.
 7) Evaluate and compare result.

-Gaussian Mixture Model yielded the best result based on data of 5 speakers.
+Gaussian Mixture Model yielded the best result based on data of 5 speakers in this research.